When you initialize Aspecto in your service, you can pass the

 SDK clients are updated in real-time and changes are effective immediately, so be careful!

 Rules are run by their priority where 1 is the top priority.
-Once a rule is matched the other rules won't be run on the targeted flow anymore.
+Once a rule matches a flow, no other rules will be applied to the same flow.

-If non of the rules match, the default sampling rate will be used (
+If none of the rules match, the default sampling rate will be used (using

 Sampling rules are ignored when running in local mode.